blib-la/hyv/docs/16_b_CREATING_A_MONGODB_STORE_ADAPTER.md

 }
 ```

+### Implementing the Get Method

-Finally, define the `get` method for retrieving messages.
-This method takes a message ID as a
+Subsequently, the `get` method is defined for retrieving messages.
+It takes a message ID as an
-parameter, retrieves the corresponding message from the MongoDB database using the `MessageModel`,
+input, fetches the corresponding message from the MongoDB database using `MessageModel`, and then
-and returns the message:
+returns the message.

 ```typescript
 class MongoDBStoreAdapter {